pqstrate/eckfp8/schnorr/README.md

 ### Hash Function

-The implementation uses Poseidon2-BabyBear for the Fiat-Shamir challenge:
+The implementation uses Poseidon2 over the KoalaBear field for the Fiat-Shamir challenge:
 - **Width**: 16 field elements
 - **Rate**: 8 field elements
 - **Output**: 8 field elements

-Points are encoded as 16 BabyBear field elements (8 for x-coordinate, 8 for y-coordinate) before hashing.
+Points are encoded as 16 KoalaBear field elements (8 for x-coordinate, 8 for y-coordinate) before hashing.

 ## Security Considerations

 - **Random Number Generator**: Always use a cryptographically secure RNG (CSRNG) like `rand::thread_rng()` or `rand::rngs::OsRng`
 - **Nonce Uniqueness**: Each signature must use a fresh random nonce.
 Reusing nonces can leak the secret key
 - **Key Protection**: Keep signing keys secret and secure.
 Only share verifying keys
-- **Message Encoding**: Messages must be properly encoded as BabyBear field elements
+- **Message Encoding**: Messages must be properly encoded as KoalaBear field elements

 ## API Documentation